Caribbean professionals and scenes related to womens day choice barbados in Barbados

 Photo: Unsplash

-International Women's Day is a good day for celebration and for learning, and for getting practical.
-So this post is our choice: the specific AI tools, resources, and pathways that AI Barbados recommends for Bajan women who are ready to engage seriously with AI in 2026.
-Not a general list of everything that exists.
-A curated, honest recommendation from people who have used these tools in a Caribbean context and seen what actually works.
+International Women's Day is a good day to celebrate, to learn, and to get practical.
+Here are the AI tools, resources, and pathways that AI Barbados recommends for Bajan women who are ready to take AI seriously in 2026, chosen by people who have used them in a Caribbean context and seen what works rather than copied from a generic top-50 list.

 Why Curated Matters